AaronTraas/Clash-Royale-Clan-Tools/README.rst

 Python tools for creating a clan maagement dashboard for Clash Royale

-usage: crtools [-h] [--api_key KEY] clan_id
+usage: crtools [-h] [--out OUTPUT-PATH] [--api_key KEY] clan_id

 Tools for creating a clan maagement dashboard for Clash Royale

 positional arguments:
   clan_id            Clan ID from Clash Royale.
-If it starts with a '#', clan ID
+If it starts with a '#', clan
-                 must be quoted.
+                     ID must be quoted.

 optional arguments:
-  -h, --help     show this help message and exit --api_key KEY  API key for developer.clashroyale.com
+  -h, --help         show this help message and exit --out OUTPUT-PATH  Output path for HTML.
+  --api_key KEY      API key for developer.clashroyale.com

 ==================================================
 Optional config file